dgroomes/kafka-playground/spring-multi-broker/README.md

   * `produceBrokerB` produce a test message to the `my-messages` Kafka topic on the "B" Kafka cluster

+## Wish List

+General clean ups, TODOs and things I wish to implement for this project:

+* [ ] Update the Kafka `server.properties` and start scripts to match the changes I made (2022-12-31) to those files in `utility-scripts`.

 ## Reference

 * [Spring for Apache Kafka: Reference Doc](https://docs.spring.io/spring-kafka/docs/current/reference/html/)